cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

   - A separator string ``%ModulesSubShToMod%`` is printed between each function definition not to get main and nested functions mixed up
   - Such sub-separator is only applied on fish shell

+- ``bash-eval`` shell is added in version 5.4

+  - Instead of sourcing a bash shell script, execution output of this script is evaluated

 - **FUTURE**: this feature may be extended to translate environment changes made by tools like Spack, Lmod or pkg-config.
 It may provide this way bridges between different realms.

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: